daKmoR/generate-typescript-definition-files-from-javascript/README.md

 expect(square('two')).to.equal(4);
 ```

-In the actual code, we'll remove the type
+Then, we will refactor our TypeScript function to JavaScript by stripping out the explicit type checks:

 ```js
 // helpers.js